geudde/attic-chest/pages/04.season-3/03.meeting-31/02.queen/docs.md

 “Ah! me!
 What a blessed bride will be seen,
 &emsp;When thy love is concentr’d in one —”
 “Ah no! — dear Mother it never may be
-My spouse on earth thou never may’st see
+My spouse on Earth thou never may’st see
 &emsp;For I’ve sworn to be a nun.”

 “Now loud, & deep, was the queen’s despair